LXJS/training-koa/04-bodies/README.md

 ## Exercise

 Create an app that returns a stream when the client requests `/stream` and a JSON body when the client requests `/json`.

+## Bonus

+When setting the body of the stream, Koa can't infer the `Content-Length` of the body.
+Set the `Content-Length` header yourself using `this.response.length=` and the "yieldable" version of `fs` you've created in exercise 1.